npmcdn-to-unpkg-bot/copyright-license/README.md

 ### Running the app locally
 1. Activate the virtual environment using the steps above
-2. Run `python run.py` or `heroku local`
+2. Run `heroku local`
-  * I sometimes have been having problems running `heroku local` on my on Windows laptop, so if you encounter the same error, that's not your fault.
-  * If you do `python run.py`, then you may have to use Option 2 above to set up the configuration variables.
+  * I sometimes have issues running `heroku local` on my on Windows laptop.
+In this case, try `python run.py`.
+You may have to use Option 2 above to set up the configuration variables.
+Just be sure to never commit the API keys to our repo.
 3. Open up your web browswer and go to `http://localhost:5000`